hjt486/Magic-Jewelry-Python-Game/readme.md

 - ~~Develop a text/console version firstly, using small-size pre-defined grid, by changing a certain point on the grid to test the removing function (>= 3 same-color jewelries was formed), every time a point was changed to trigger the chain reaction.~~
 - ~~Change to pre-defined grid that has more empty space, and create randomly generated 3-in-1 jewelry combination (like original game), which can move up-down, left-right, also make it changeable to rotate the pattern of jewelries on the 3-in1 combination.
 After moving and assigning position, then trigger  removing.~~
-- Add gravity, all existed jewelries are stayed below the grid, and if chain-reaction was triggered, the jewelries with holes below can drop down due to the gravity.
+- ~~Add hidden gird for bar to drop, and generate next bar simultaneously, an overall detection of erase trigger.
+Add gravity, all existed jewelries are stayed below the grid, and if chain-reaction was triggered, the jewelries with holes below can drop down due to the gravity.
+Add real time key press detection.~~
 - Set the dropping 3-in-1 jewelry with gravity and certain dropping rate, no longer moving freely to up.
 - Add graphic interface and more features